Tom Allen (American football): Penn State

+Clemson

+After Penn State lost to Notre Dame in the Orange Bowl, Allen was hired to be the defensive coordinator and linebackers coach at Clemson.

 Personal life

 Allen is a Christian and a supporter of the Fellowship of Christian Athletes.

 Allen is married to Tracy Allen.
 They have one son and two daughters together.
 His son Thomas attended Indiana University and played as a linebacker for Allen and the Hoosiers from 2018 to 2021.